alexbowe/keyphrase/readme.markdown

 License
 -------

-This is for an assignment so if you are currently in the Search Technology course at RMIT during semester two, 2010, then you are prohibited to use this.
-Anyone else can use my work however they wish.
+Anyone can use my work however they wish.

 The `performance.pl` and `porter.pl` scripts, `test.reader.stem.final`, the test data located in `test` and the assignment pdf files were all provided by the lecturer for the course.
 Please ask me if you need to use them, and I'll forward the request on.